-Doin g Business 2018 Montenegro 5 Agency: Agency for Parties fill in a stand branch of the Agency to be changed to the ownership is made of Resolution and it is parties have the righ Ministry of Finance of deadline of 8 working is submitted to the lithe same day.
-Article Estate Cadastre pro- Real Estate lard form or make a simple written request at the local by for Real Estate in order for the name on the property be buyer's.
-The Resolution on change of property within 8 working days.
-The Head of the Unit signs on the delivered to the parties.
-Once the resolution is made, not to appeal against the resolution within 8 days at the cost is 5 Euros).
-If there are no complaints within the lag days, then a Request for issuance of cadastre excerpt Real Estate Agency.
-This costs 8 Euros and is issued on the 122, paragraph 2 of the Law on State Survey and Real wides a deadline of 15 days for the Real Estate ecide on the request for registration of respective rights 46 days EUR 5 request + EUR 8 Real Estate Agency + EUR 5 Administrative fee Agency : Commercia The buyer will take t r tax at a commercial bank Il Bank The amount assessed by the tax authorities to pay as osit at a bank assigned by the tax authorities in their 1 day Transfer tax 3% of property a value account.
+Doi ng Business 2019 Montenegro 4 Agency : Tax Admini The Municipal (basic) of signatures to the tax a their valuation of the pu how much the buyer sh ess the amount of transfer tax to be paid by the buyer istration Branch Office (Uprava prihoda Podgorica) court delivers the sales agreement with the authenticated dministration.
+During this period the tax authorities will compare roperty with the sale-purchase agreement price.
+They will assess hould pay as transfer tax (3% of the property value) and assign a The buyer then goes to the tax administration office to get a copy of e stamp (clearance).
+20 days no charge 5 Agency : Agency for Parties fill in a standard Agency for Real Estate buyer's.
+The Resolution The Head of the Unit s resolution is made, part the Ministry of Finance 8 working days, then a Estate Agency.
+This co of the Law on State Su a of the new owner at the Agency for Real Estate Real Estate d form or make a simple written request at the local branch of the e in order for the name on the property to be changed to the on on change of property ownership is made within 8 working days.
+Jugss on the Resolution and it is delivered to the parties.
+Once the rties have the right to appeal against the resolution within 8 days at e (cost is 5 Euros).
+If there are no complaints within the deadline of Request for issuance of cadastre excerpt is submitted to the Real osts 8 Euros and is issued on the same day.
+Article 122, paragraph 2 prvey and Real Estate Cadastre provides a deadline of 15 days for istration to decide on the request for registration of respective 46 days EUR 18; (EUR 5 request + EUR 8 Real Estate Agency + EUR 5 Administrative fee) ≠ 6 Agency : Commercia The buyer will take the r tax at a commercial bank al Bank amount assessed by the tax authorities to pay as transfer tax, to gned by the tax authorities in their account.
+1 day EUR 10,423.82; (Transfer tax 3% of property a value)